Attendees: Wangari, Wambui, Hawi, Angela, Aurelia

 Rope in organizations – within the working group, orgs on board.
 Data – because of how we are penetrated by donor-led projects, lots of data is within orgs.
 So seeing how we can have them help us know what has been done.

-AO: This text artifact includes the running agenda and notes for the Research Data KE design team established out of the Archiving KE event at the end of 2018.
+AO: This text artifact includes the running agenda and monthly meeting notes for the Research Data KE design team established out of the Archiving KE event at the end of 2018.

 Research Data KE Design Team